Did you know that you can create a successful online course with WordPress?

 What Do You Need to Create / Sell an Online Course?

-- A course idea where you can help others learn new skills.
+- A course idea for how you can help others learn new skills.

 - A domain name.
-This will be your website’s address (Example, wpbeginner.com).
+This will be your website’s address (For example, wpbeginner.com).

 - A WordPress hosting account.
 This is where your website’s files are stored.

-- An eLearning management add-on (also known as LMS plugin) to create and manage courses.
+- An eLearning management addon (also known as an LMS plugin) to create and manage courses.

 - Your undivided attention for the next 45 minutes.

-You can build an online course with WordPress in less than an hour, and we’ll walk you through every step of the process.
+You can build an online course with WordPress in less than an hour, and we will walk you through every step of the process.